 3. There’s enough equity in the property to allow you to accept a discounted offer price roughly 20% below fair market value.

 If you’re experiencing financial difficulty, please don’t bury your head in the sand and leave it till eviction day to ask for help.

 - Selling at a discount to a ‘we buy any home’ type company is often not your only option.

-- It is possible to get lenders to back off and give you more time to sell on the open market (and get a good price).
+- It is possible to get lenders to back off and give you more time to sell on the open market (and get a good sale price).

 Get in touch: We can help get your lender off your back

 The problem is it’s not guaranteed to work, and only works well for very specific types of property.

 Should I put my property into auction?